Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bring Your Doggy Hotel Amenities

 While some hotels will offer you pet amenities during your stay, I recommend coming prepared with at least your bowls and travel dog bed.
-Keep in mind, most San Diego hotels prohibit leaving your pup in the room unattended.
+Keep in mind that most San Diego hotels prohibit leaving your pup in the room unattended.

 FAQs About Where to Stay in San Diego With a Dog